kromych/yamos6502/README.md

 ## What is this?

 This emulator is geared towards an easy integration with the `no_std` Rust projects.
-That said, it should be very easy to use in the `std` projects, too.
+That said, it should be very easy to use in the `std` projects, too, as demonstrated by the examples below.

 A great emphasis has been put on the clean implementation.
-In few places some bit twiddling is used to make the code branchless and hopefully even more performant.
+Some bit twiddling has been employed in few places to make the code branchless and hopefully even more performant.

 It comes with some unit-tests tests (work in progress), and most notably, the emulator passes the [6502 functional tests](https://github.com/Klaus2m5/6502_65C02_functional_tests).